sachinym/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

 ## Task 2: View and start a SQL Warehouse

+In this task, you will launch workspace and you'll view and start SQL Warehouse.

 1. When the Azure Databricks workspace resource has been deployed, go to it in the Azure portal.

-2. In the Azure portal, browse to the **dp203-*xxxxxxx*** resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace)
+2. In the Azure portal, browse to the **dp203-*xxxxxxx*** resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace).

 3. Select your Azure Databricks Service resource (named **databricks*xxxxxxx*** if you used the setup script to create it).

     ![Create storage by clicking confirm.](./images/21055.png)